Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 11.59.11 UTC
+- WIB: Sabtu, 4 April 2026 13.06.46 UTC
-- WITA: Sabtu, 4 April 2026 12.59.11 UTC
+- WITA: Sabtu, 4 April 2026 14.06.46 UTC
-- WIT: Sabtu, 4 April 2026 13.59.11 UTC
+- WIT: Sabtu, 4 April 2026 15.06.46 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship